 Download the Visual C++ 2008 Redistributable Package and install it.

 Extract the compressed Apache download.
-While you can extract it to any directory it is the best practice to extract it to the root directory of the drive it is located on (our example folder is located in C:\Apache24).
+While you can extract it to any directory, it is the best practice to extract it to the root directory of the drive it is located on (our example folder is located in C:\Apache24).
 This is the location we will be using for these instructions.
 Once installed, you can see Apache's base path by opening the configuration file and checking the “ServerRoot” directive.

 Open an “Administrator” command prompt.
 (Click the Windows “Start” icon, then type “cmd”.
 Right-click the “Command Prompt” item which appears, and select “Run As Administrator.”)